deepmistry96/AI-Exploritory/obsidian/InsuranceKnowledgeMap/PandC/Business Interruption Insurance.md

 ### Key Components of Business Interruption Insurance

 #### Coverage Types
-1. **Lost Income**: Reimburses the business for income it would have earned if the interruption had not occurred.
+1. **[[Lost Income Coverage]]**: Reimburses the business for income it would have earned if the interruption had not occurred.
 This is typically based on past financial records.
-2. **Operating Expenses**: Covers ongoing expenses that continue even when the business operations are halted, such as rent, utilities, and payroll.
+2. **[[Operating Expenses Coverage]]**: Covers ongoing expenses that continue even when the business operations are halted, such as rent, utilities, and payroll.
-3. **Temporary Relocation**: Pays for the costs associated with moving and operating from a temporary location if the primary location is unusable.
+3. **[[Temporary Relocation Coverage]]**: Pays for the costs associated with moving and operating from a temporary location if the primary location is unusable.
 4. **Extra Expenses**: Covers additional costs that are necessary to continue operations during the interruption period.
 This could include renting equipment or hiring temporary workers.
-5. **Contingent Business Interruption**: Provides coverage if the interruption is due to a supplier or customer that experiences a covered peril.
+5. **[[Contingent Business Interruption Coverage]]**: Provides coverage if the interruption is due to a supplier or customer that experiences a covered peril.

 ### Typical Coverage Features
-- **Policy Period**: The length of time the insurance covers the interruption, which typically includes a "waiting period" before coverage begins.
+- **[[Policy Period]]**: The length of time the insurance covers the interruption, which typically includes a "waiting period" before coverage begins.
-- **Restoration Period**: The time it takes for the business to return to normal operations, which the insurance covers.
+- **[[Restoration Period]]**: The time it takes for the business to return to normal operations, which the insurance covers.
 This period can be capped depending on the policy terms.
 - **Perils Covered**: Commonly covers events such as fire, storms, theft, and vandalism.
 Some policies may include additional perils like earthquakes or floods as add-ons.

 ### Exclusions